BelaBartok39/Fancy_D/README.md

 # Fancy Directory Sort v1.1.0 (C Version)

-## Overview

-Fancy Directory Sort (FancyD) is a powerful and customizable file organization tool written in C. It automatically categorizes files in a directory based on their extensions, allowing for efficient file management and improved directory structure.
+Fancy Directory Sort (FancyD) is a pretty darn powerful and customizable file organization tool written in C. It automatically categorizes files in a directory based on their extensions.
+Assign individual extensions a directory or just use our quick defaults.
+Fancy!

-## Features
+## Features ✨

 - Automatic file sorting based on file extensions
 - Customizable category configurations using JSON files
-- Ability to add new file extensions to existing categories
+- Add new file extensions to existing categories
 - Support for organizing the current directory or a specified directory
-- Option for creating default categories
+- Default categories for on-the-go sorting.
-- Ability to reset configuration files
+- Ability to reset configuration files any time you want.
 - Support for a 'misc' category when no categories are defined
 - List command to display current category configurations